bahrus/be-itemized/README.md

 Make itemscope adorned elements bindable in an easy way.

 It is helpful to have a mental model of a typical use case this element decorator / behavior is attempting to assist with.
 It might not be the most compelling use case in the world.
-Still
+Still...

 That use case is this:

 Suppose we provide a web site where users can search for a movie.
 When conducting the search, an API returning JSON provides details regarding the movie.
 We want to bind to that JSON on the page.

-We want our web site to be search engine optimized using existing standards, so we make use of the [itemscope attribute ("microdata")'(https://www.semrush.com/blog/what-is-schema-beginner-s-guide-to-structured-data/).
+We want our web site to be search engine optimized using existing standards, so we make use of the [itemscope attribute ("microdata")](https://www.semrush.com/blog/what-is-schema-beginner-s-guide-to-structured-data/).

-And in addition, certain users with editing rights can do the same step as above, using the same exact script, but then they can edit one or two of the  values.
+And in addition, certain users with editing rights can do the same step as above, using the same exact steps, but then they can edit one or two of the  values.
 As they edit the values, the values are saved to the database as a draft, so the editor can come back later (on a different device) and continue, before clicking on a save button which commits the changes so other users can see the edits.

 So the server provides the following HTML when the page first loads, to this super user.